yogarajalakshmi-s/yogarajalakshmi-s/README.md

 ### Hi there, I'm Yoga 👋
 <hr>
 <ul>
-<li>I'm a Python and RoR programmer, avid reader and a linguaphile</li>
+<li>I'm a Python, Ruby and JavaScript programmer, avid reader and a linguaphile</li>
 <li>I’m passionate about Python and would like to be a web developer, trying to explore new modules, learn data structures and work on new exciting projects.</li>
 </ul>